 Collect a Free FASTPASS

 You can pick up a FREE FASTPASS for Disneyland's World of Color outside of The Little Mermaid ride near stroller parking in California Adventure Park.
-You must pick up the paper FASTPASS ticket in person and hold onto it to access the viewing areas.
-You cannot reserve a FASTPASS for shows such as World of Color or Fantasmic! at Disneyland via the app using MaxPass.
+We are hoppy to announce that you can now reserve a FASTPASS for shows such as World of Color or Fantasmic! at Disneyland via the Disneyland app using MaxPass (an optional paid service that allows you to make FASTPASS reservations via smartphone).
 The show FASTPASSes are disconnected from the ticket FASTPASSes, so they will not affect your ability to continue to collect ride FASTPASSes.
-We recommend you collect your World of Color ticket in the morning if you can.
+We recommend you collect your World of Color ticket in the morning as soon as you can.
 There is usually one showing per night as the park closes, but if there are two shows, they will not start distributing the FASTPASSes for the second show until the first one's distribution is done.
 The distribution “run out” times vary per day based on crowds.
 Your ticket will state Blue or Yellow, which just refers to your entrance area.
 Blue entrance area is on or near the pier; yellow is down near the Golden Zephyr (look for the blue and yellow lights), but Blue and Yellow actually have the same viewing area, and you’ll be able to move about the area to find your perfect spot.
 More on that below.

 Reserve a World of Color Dining Package